emqx/emqx-docs/en_US/security/authn/authn.md

 ```
 HMGET users:id2718 password_hash salt is_superuser
 ```
-is peformed to search credentials.
+is performed to search credentials.

 ## REST API